sumit2011/sumit2011.github.io/single_linked_list/index.md

 ```

 ### 3.2 Insertion at Last
-To insert a new node at the end of the list, you need to traverse the list until you reach the last node.
-Then, you can set the next pointer of the last node to point to the new node.
-If the list is empty then set the head to the newnode.
+To insert a new `node` at the end of the list, you need to traverse the list until you reach the last `node`.
+Then, you can set the next pointer of the last `node` to point to the `newnode`.
+If the list is empty then set the `head` to the `newnode`.
+>_`temp` is just a temporary `node` just like `count` variable, after the operation it does'nt have any importance._
 ```c
 // insertation at end
 void insertATend(int value)